NaukaPythona/www/README.md

 ## Continuous Delivery

+Supply chain security: before any build, the packages are audited for CVEs.

-Pushes to particular branches trigger new builds:
+On successful audits, pushes to particular branches trigger new builds:

 ```
 production